 Now that you’ve decided on the school you plan to attend, it’s time to explore how you’re going to pay for it.

 We recommend finding free money first.
 Grants, like scholarships, are financial aid for college that do not have to be paid back.
 The biggest difference between the two is that grants are often need-based, while scholarships may be need-based or merit-based.
 Both federal and state governments provide grant funds for students attending colleges and universities.
-To apply for government grants, you must first complete and submit the Free Application for Federal Student Aid (FAFSA).
+To apply for government grants, you must first complete and submit the (FAFSA).

 Types of college grants